NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
 - `scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Scale of the platform
+- `lips` ([StructuralPlatformLipsConfig]
+(#StructuralPlatformLipsConfig), or list of StructuralPlatformLipsConfig): The platform's lips.
+Default: None
+- `attached_ramps` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of ramps that should be attached to this platform to allow the performer to climb up to this platform.
+Default: 0
+- `platform_underneath` (bool or list of bools): If true, add a platform below this platform that touches the floor on the bottom and this platform on the top.
+This platform will fully be encased in the x/z directions by the platform created underneath.
+Default: False
+- `platform_underneath_attached_ramps` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of ramps that should be attached to the platform created below this platform to allow the performer to climb onto that platform.
+Default: 0

+#### StructuralPlatformLipsConfig

+Defines the platform's lips with front, back, left, and right configurations.

+- `front` (bool) : Positive Z axis
+- `back` (bool) : Negative Z axis
+- `left` (bool) : Negative X axis
+- `right` (bool) : Positive X axis

 #### StructuralRampConfig